 In 2005 my family migrated to South East Queensland, Australia.
 After arriving in Australia I briefly worked at a private hospital before gaining employment as a Level 2 Clinical Midwife in a public hospital.
-As a midwife I had always been involved in teaching students placed in the clinical area.
-To develop my ability to support student learning I completed a Post Graduate Certificate in Education in 2006.
+In my role as a midwife I taught students in the clinical area, and to develop my ability to support student learning I completed a Post Graduate Certificate in Education in 2006.

 In 2007 I commenced practice as an independent midwife – employed directly by women planning homebirths.
-My ongoing frustration with the lack of evidence-based, woman-centred practice in the maternity system led me into research and I commenced a Phd at the University of the Sunshine Coast.
+My ongoing frustration with the lack of evidence-based, woman-centred practice in the maternity system led me into research and I undertook a Phd at the University of the Sunshine Coast.
 Alongside private midwifery practice, I worked at the university as a sessional tutor and research assistant, completing a Certificate in Foundations of University Teaching in 2009.

-I gained a lecturing position in 2010 and was awarded my Doctor of Philosophy in 2013.
+I gained a lecturing position in 2010 and was awarded a Doctor of Philosophy in 2013.
 In 2015 I stopped practicing as a private practice midwife for both personal and political reasons.